Our goal is to share information and products that are truly helpful to renters.

 Renters insurance FAQs for Florida

 1. Is renters insurance expensive in Florida?

-If you live in Florida you’ll find that you are paying more than the national average renters insurance premiums.
+Yes, renters insurance in Florida is more expensive than the national average.
 Florida has the 14 highest average renters insurance premiums in the country.
 Annual renters insurance premiums for a two-bedroom apartment in Florida range from approximately $160 a year to over $275 a year depending on where you live.

 2. What is the average cost of renters insurance in Florida?

-The average cost s $245 a year (about $20.41 a month).
+The average cost is $245 a year (about $20.41 a month).
 Shop and compare renter insurance premiums.
 You will find some policies that start at just $4 a month with companies like Allstate.